Weakness Base Elements

 A feature, API, or function does not perform according to its specification.

-The program dereferences a pointer that contains a location for memory that was previously valid, but is no longer valid.
+The product dereferences a pointer that contains a location for memory that was previously valid, but is no longer valid.

-The software provides an Applications Programming Interface (API) or similar interface for interaction with external actors, but the interface includes a dangerous met...
+The product provides an Applications Programming Interface (API) or similar interface for interaction with external actors, but the interface includes a dangerous meth...

 The product does not sufficiently enforce boundaries between the states of different sessions, causing data to be provided to, or used by, the wrong session.